-- 1. Why would a big corporation pay millions of dollars in severance money to an executive who has been a complete failure, who has turned corporate profits into corporate losses? (page 145) - 2.
+- 1. Why would a big corporation pay millions of dollars in severance money to an executive who has been a complete failure who has turned corporate profits into corporate losses? (page 155) - 2.
 Why has Toyota manufactured cars with only enough inventory of parts to last a few hours?
-Why did Soviet industries have nearly enough inventory to last for a year? (page 136) - 3.
-Why do American manufacturers of computers or television sets tend to have them transported by others while Chinese manufacturers tend to transport them themselves? (page 135)
+Why did Soviet industries have nearly enough inventory to last for a year? (pages 144-146) - 3.
+Why do American manufacturers of computers or television sets tend to have them transported by others while Chinese manufacturers tend to transport them themselves? (page 144)] - 4.
+How did the movement of population from rural to urban America affect the economics of retail selling in the early twentieth century?
+How did the later movement of population from urban to suburban America in the second half of the twentieth century affect the economics of

-- 4. How did the movement of population from rural to urban America affect the economics of retail selling in the early twentieth century?
-How did the later movement of population from urban to suburban America in the second half of the twentieth century affect the economics of department stores and grocery stores?
-Explain with examples. (pages 92-93, 96-97) - 5.
-Why is it that General Motors can make millions of automobiles, without making a single tire to go on them, while Soviet enterprises not only tended to make all their own components, but sometimes even made the bricks for the buildings in which they operated? (pages 130, 134) - 6.
+- department stores and grocery stores?
+Explain with examples. (pages 98-100, 102-104) - 5.
+Why is it that General Motors can make millions of automobiles, without making a single tire to go on them, while Soviet enterprises not only tended to make all their own components, but sometimes even made the bricks for the buildings in which they operated? (pages 143-144, 146-147) - 6.
 How did diseconomies of scale in agriculture affect the way tractor drivers plowed fields in the Soviet Union?
 What if agricultural enterprises had been privately owned and the tractor drivers were plowing their own fields?
 Would the work have been done differently and would the farm be likely to be as large?
-Explain why or why not. (pages 123-124) - 7.
-When an economic project such as building a railroad or creating an airline requires far more money than any given individual can or will invest, what are some of the things that can facilitate or impede the pooling of the money of millions of people to finance the project? (pages 140-142) - 8.
+Explain why. (pages 132-133) - 7.
+When an economic project such as building a railroad or creating an airline requires far more money than any given individual can or will invest, what are some of the things that can facilitate or impede the pooling of the money of millions of people to finance the project? (pages 150-152) - 8.
 Advertising, even when it is successful, is often considered to be a benefit only to those who advertise, but of no benefit to consumers, who have to pay the cost of the advertisements in the higher price of the products they buy.
-Evaluate this view from an economic perspective. (pages 120-121, 574-577)
+Evaluate this view from an economic perspective. (pages 130, 573-578) - 9.
+"Under both capitalism and socialism, the scarcity of knowledge is the same, but the way these different economies deal with it can be quite different."
+Explain. (pages 112-117)

-- 9. "Inertia is common to people under both capitalism and socialism, but the market exacts a price for inertia."
-Explain how and why inertia among mail order houses, which were the leading retailers in the United States in the early twentieth century, was affected by the rise of department store chains. (pages 96-98, 182) - 10.
-Why are retired people able to get much lower priced travel rates-on cruise ships, for example- than most other people?
-Explain the economic reasons. (pages 125-126) - 11.
-Why is the perennial desire to "eliminate the middleman" perennially frustrated? (pages 130-133) - 12.
+- 10. Why are retired people able to get much lower priced travel rates-on cruise ships, for example-than most other people?
+Explain the economic reasons. (pages 134-135) - 11.
+Why is the perennial desire to "eliminate the middleman" perennially frustrated? (pages 139-143) - 12.
 After the A & P grocery chain cut its profit margins on the goods it sold, back in the early twentieth century, its rate of profit on its investment rose well above the national average.
-Why? (page 118) - 13.
-Why would luxury hotels be charging lower rates than economy hotels in the same city? (pages 126-127) - 14.
+Why? (page 127) - 13.
+Why would luxury hotels be charging lower rates than economy hotels in the same city? (pages 135-136) - 14.
 What is the difference between the government's protecting competition and protecting competitors?
-How does that affect the consumers' standard of living through its effect on the allocation of scarce resources which have alternative uses? (pages 161-165) - 15.
+How does that affect the consumers' standard of living through its effect on the allocation of scarce resources which have alternative uses? (pages 170-173) - 15.
 Stores in low-income neighborhoods tend to charge higher prices, in order to try to compensate for higher costs and for slower rates of turnover in their inventory.
-What limits the ability of these stores to completely compensate for these higher costs, so as to make the same rates of profits as stores in higher-income neighborhoods? (pages 118-119)
+What limits the ability of these stores to completely compensate for these higher costs, so as to make the same rates of profits as stores in higher-income neighborhoods? (pages 127-128)